-Roger Cohen, journalist for the International Herald Tribune and NY Times has written a poetic essay on greater possibilities of a rose as a Tool for Social Change demonstrating more conscious flower supply chains.
+Roger Cohen, journalist for the International Herald Tribune and NY Times has written a poetic essay on greater possibilities of a Rose as a Tool for Social Change demonstrating the power of more conscious flower supply chains.

 Economy - an ancient Greek word - originally means 'rules of the household.'

-Money takes root in more conscious and directed ways to represent greater rather than greedy values and our better natures rather than our worst.
+Money can take root in conscious and directed ways to represent greater rather than greedy values and our better natures rather than our worst.
 Lynne Twist, founder of The Hunger Project, explores this powerfully in her book the Soul of Money.
 Can this 'root' be guided to 'blossom' in multiple ways?
 Can global commerce undo its tarnished history with such endeavors as socially conscious entrepreneurs in conflict areas?
-Colleagues from the Hub (a global network to inspire and support imaginative and enterprising initiatives for a better world) is working to develop incubating offices for social entrepreneurs in post-conflict areas.
+My colleagues from the Hub (a global network to inspire and support imaginative and enterprising initiatives for a better world) are working to develop incubating offices for social entrepreneurs in post-conflict areas.

-If blood diamonds have fueled war and torture then peace diamonds can fund peace and conflict resolution.
+If blood diamonds helped feul war and torture then peace diamonds can fund peace and conflict resolution.

-If carnations were a symbol for one of the most peaceful revolutions in history (Portugal Carnation Revolution) then what can they accomplish for the people of Colombia who grow them?
+If carnations were a symbol for one of the most peaceful revolutions in history (Portugal Carnation Revolution) what can they accomplish directed by the actual people of Colombia who grow them?

-If cocoa/chocolate is created out of exploitative labor from the Ivory Coast can it be re-branded?
+If cocoa/chocolate is created out of exploitative labor from the Ivory Coast - it can be re-imagined and re-branded.

-From Northern Uganda and its burgeoning flower industry; from newly discovered mineral deposits in Afghanistan's gem industry; there is a growing a promise of peace via economic stability and justice - producing current and future socially active - just products and systems.
+From Northern Uganda and its burgeoning flower industry; from the newly discovered mineral deposits in Afghanistan's gem industry; there is the promise of peace via economic stability and social justice - producing current and future active products and systems of integrity.

-This is the philosophy behind the VPP to launch a creative community flower brand functional for peace on levels from inner reflection, to community participation, to global intention, development and unity.
+This is the philosophy behind the VPP to eventually launch a creative community flower brand functional for peace from inner reflection, to community participation, to global intention, development and unity.